vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 This RFC also aims to integrate data fetching within navigations while still not forcing you to block navigation with data fetching.
 This pattern is useful for multiple reasons:

-- Ensure data is present before mounting the component
+- Ensure data is present before mounting the component (blocks navigation)
+- Flexibility to not wait for non critical data with lazy data loaders
 - Enables the UX pattern of letting the browser handle loading state (aligns better with [future browser APIs](https://github.com/WICG/navigation-api))
-- Makes scrolling work out of the box when navigating between pages
+- Makes scrolling work out of the box when navigating between pages (when data is blocking)
-- Ensure fetching happens only once
+- Ensure one single request per loader and navigation
 - Extremely lightweight compared to more complex fetching solutions like vue-query/tastack-query, apollo/graphql, etc

 # Detailed design

+> [!NOTE]
-Ideally, this should be used alongside [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to provide a better DX by automatically adding the proper meta fields **but it's not necessary**.
-At the moment, this API is implemented in that plugin as an experiment, check the [Experimental Data fetching](https://github.com/posva/unplugin-vue-router/tree/main/src/data-fetching).
-By default, it:
+> In the examples, Data Loaders are used alongside [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to provide typed routes **but it can be used outside**.
+At the moment, Data Loaders are implemented in that plugin as an experiment, check the [Experimental Data fetching](https://github.com/posva/unplugin-vue-router/tree/main/src/data-fetching).

-- Checks named exports in page components to set a meta property in the generated routes
-- Adds a navigation guard that resolve loaders (should be moved to vue-router later)
-- Implements a `defineLoader()` composable (should be moved to vue-router later)
+## Basic Data Loader

-`defineLoader()` takes a function that returns a promise (of data) and returns a composable that **can be used in any component**, not only in the one that defines it.
+In its simplest form, the basic implementation for `defineLoader()` in [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) takes a function that returns a promise (of data) and returns a composable that **can be used in any component**, not only in the one that defines it.
 We call these _loaders_.
 Loaders can be declared anywhere but **must be exported by page components** in order for them to get picked up and executed during the navigation.
-They receive the target `route` as an argument and must return a Promise of an object of properties that will then be directly accessible **as refs** when calling the composable.
+They receive the target `route` as well as other properties, as an argument and must return a Promise.
+The resolved value will then be directly accessible as a ref when calling the composable.

-Limiting the loader access to only the target route, ensures that the data can be fetched when the user refresh the page.
+Limiting the loader access to only the target route, ensures that the data can be fetched **when the user refreshes the page**.
 In enforces a good practice of correctly storing the necessary information in the route as params or query params to create sharable URLs.
-Within loaders there is no current instance and no access to `inject`/`provide` APIs.
+Within loaders there is no access to the current component or page instance, but it's possible to access global injections created with `app.provide()`.
+This includes stores created with [Pinia](https://pinia.vuejs.org).

 Loaders also have the advantage of behaving as singleton requests.
-This means that they are only fetched once per navigation no matter how many page components export the loader or how many regular components use it.
-It also means that all the refs (`data`, `pending`, etc) are created only once, in a detached effect scope.
+This means that they are only fetched once per navigation no matter how many times the loader is attached or how many regular components use it.
+It also means that all the refs (`data`, `pending`, etc) are created only once and shared by all components, reducing memory usage.

 ## Setup

+> [!TIP]
+> This is done automatically in [unplugin-vue-router](https://github.com/posva/unplugin-vue-router).
+> The examples below import from `vue-router` but it's not sure if this API will be exported from there in the future.

-To setup the loaders, we first need to setup the navigation guards:
+To enable data loaders, we need to setup the navigation guard that handles it:

 ```ts
 import { setupLoaderGuard, createRouter } from 'vue-router'